Why epithelial cells collectively move against a traveling signal wave: Collective migration under a synthetic ERK wave

+In contrast, for rapidly propagating ERK waves ($u_l / \lambda \gg 1/\tau_d$), the migration velocity plateaus at ${u}_{mig} \propto u_l(1-\exp[-\lambda /(u_l\tau_d)]) \sim \lambda/\tau_d$.
+This means that the migration velocity does not decrease at large $u_l$, and we need to consider another relaxation process to explain the non-monotonic increase of the migration velocity.
+To address this point, we also consider the decay of signaling activity with increasing $u_l$.
+The relaxation dynamics of ERK signaling are given by

-To explain the optimality of $u_{mig}$, we have to consider another relaxation process for a slow signal wave, that is, the decay of signal activity.
-The activated signal decays over time according to the relaxation constant $\tau_E \approx \SI{10}{\minute}$ \cite{aoki1}.
-The duration of the signal activation is close to the time scale of the ERK wave propagation $T \approx b/u_l$ with a typical cell size of $b = \SI{20}{\micro\meter}$.
-If the activation time $T$ is sufficiently longer than the relaxation time ($T \gg \tau_E$), non-reciprocal motion due to ERK activation can be induced.
-On the other hand, when the activation time is shorter than the relaxation time ($T \ll \tau_E$), that is, when the wave moves faster, the increase in contractile stress and reduction in adhesive friction are not sufficient.
-Then, the wave speed becomes optimal at about $u_l = 2\sim \SI[per-mode=symbol]{3}{\micro\meter\per\minute}$, which is comparable to the experimental value \SI[per-mode=symbol]{2.3}{\micro\meter\per\minute} (Fig. \ref{fig4}(c)).
+where $I_s(\bm{x},t) = I_0\exp(-(\bm{x}-\bm{u}_lt)^2/2a^2)$ is the point source of the signal wave and $\tau_E$ is the relaxation time of the activated signal \cite{Aoki2017,supplement}.
+The duration of signal activation is defined as the time scale $T \approx b/u_l$, with a typical cell size of $b = \SI{20}{\micro\meter}$.
+If the activation time $T$ is sufficiently longer than the ERK signal relaxation time $\tau_E$ ($T \gg \tau_E$), $\Delta E$ is fully activated by the saturation level, and no change appears in $\bm{u}_{mig}$ for the slowly propagating ERK wave.
+However, if the activation time is shorter than the relaxation time ($T \ll \tau_E$) under fast-moving waves, $\Delta E$ decreases, in turn damping the associated changes in contractile stress and reduction in friction over time.
+Because of such a reduction of $\Delta E$ at large $u_l$, the migration velocity $u_{mig}$ decreases at fast propagating ERK wave (Fig. 3(c)).

-We finally examine how our theoretical model can be extended to wound healing of cell monolayer (Fig. \ref{fig5}(a)) \cite{basan}.
-In epithelial tissues, the signal wave propagates from the wound at velocity $\bm{u}_l$, and the activated signal of ERK wave travels \cite{aoki1,aoki2,hino}.
-The cells collectively move toward the wound region and then fill the gap.
-Given that the edge of the wound region moves at a constant speed $\bm{u}_{w}$, the flux of the cell density $\bm{J}_w = \rho \bm{u}_w$ occurs at the leading edge.
-Since the boundary that generates the signal wave moves in the opposite direction, Eq. \eqref{continuum} is rewritten by $\frac{\partial \rho}{\partial t} + \bm{\nabla}\cdot(\rho \bm{u}_{mig}^{wh}) = \bm{\nabla}\cdot \bm{J}_w$.
-At the moving frame of a traveling signal wave, the flux of cell density yields $- (\bm{u}_l - \bm{u}_w)\frac{d \rho}{dx} + \rho \frac{d \bm{u}_{mig}^{wh}}{dx} = 0$, which indicates the effective velocity of the signal wave is $\bm{u}_l - \bm{u}_w $.
-The migration velocity Eq. \eqref{mig2} is therefore extended as

-The scaled migration velocity $\bm{u}^{wh}_{mig}/(\Delta E)^2$ was plotted as the effective velocity of the ERK wave, $\bm{u}_l - \bm{u}_w$ (Fig. \ref{fig5}(b)).
-The data from two independent experiments overlaps the theoretical curve of Eq. \eqref{wound} with $\beta = -0.23 $ and $\gamma = -0.31$ (Fig. \ref{fig5}(b)), showing good agreement with the model of non-reciprocal motion by the ERK wave.

-In conclusion, the coordination of changes in the adhesive friction and contractile stresses can induce net collective motion counter to a traveling signal wave.
-Around the rear end of the signal wave, the friction coefficient decreases, and the contractile stress increases.
-As a result, the pulling force from the rear end drives the net backward motion of the cells.
-On the other hand, at the front end of the wave, the cells are stretched due to the conservation of volume, which emphasizes the velocity of motion opposite to the wave.